What Americans need to know when arriving in the UK

 Case study

-When Mr Burton’s employer assigned him to the UK, he had already accumulated a large investment portfolio in the US.
-Having done some research on the differing UK tax system, when he approached us he was naturally very concerned about the tax implications around his investments and also his new residence status.
+When Mr Burton’s employer assigned him to the UK, he had already accumulated wealth and a large investment portfolio in the US.
+Having never been a UK-resident before, he did some research on the differing UK tax system.
+When he approached us, he was naturally concerned about the tax implications around his investments and his new tax residence status.

 Minimising tax on employment